Trazodone hydrochloride overdoseDesyrel overdose; Deprax overdose; Molipaxin overdose; Thrombran overdose; Trialodine overdose; Trittico overdose

 - Tube through the mouth into the stomach to empty the stomach (gastric lavage)

 Death can result from an overdose, but this is rare.
-Long-term heart and respiratory problems are also rare.
+Long-term heart and breathing problems are also rare.

 Mills KC.
 Newer antidepressants and serotonin syndrome.
 In: Tintinalli JE, Kelen GD, Stapczynski JS, Ma OJ, Cline DM, eds.
 Emergency Medicine: A Comprehensive Study Guide.
 6th ed.
 New York, NY: McGraw-Hill; 2004:chap 159.